-GASB Statement No. 87, Leases (June 2017)
+GASB Statement No. 87, Leases

 The Statement increased the usefulness of governments' financial statements by requiring recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract.
 It establishes a single model for lease accounting based on the fundamental principle that leases are financings of the right to use an underlying asset.
-The provisions of GASB Statement No. 87 are effective for fiscal years beginning after December 15, 2019.
-The effect of implementation on the District's financial statements has not yet been determined.
+The provisions of GASB Statement No. 87 are effective for fiscal years beginning after June 15, 2021.